Vladzlaf/rsschool-cv-stage0/cv.md

 * Inst: vladzlaf
 ---------------
 ### About me
 A young man looking for a place to practice his knowledge or just his calling.
 During my studies, I gained experience of participating in various scientific conferences, as well as other educational projects and competitions.
 I also actively took various courses in search of myself and was very attracted to programming.
 Of the strengths I can single out stress resistance, diligence, the ability to adapt to any situation, self-confidence.
 I am a champion of BSU in swimming, as well as a responsible and executive student with 7 in the GPA and I am also fond of programming.
 Therefore, I can say for sure that I know about hard work and competent prioritization are.
 I try to develop comprehensively, I am interested in politics, psychology, foreign languages, literature and of course programming.
-Thank
+Thank you!

 ----------------------
 ### Skills